tiburona/likhtik_scripts/spike_data_processing/misc_data_init/analysis_config_howto.md

 the beginning of the presentation of stimuli, you are analyzing spontaneous activity.
 If it is an integer, it will take that many seconds before the first period in the experiment (that is not a reference period).
 If it is an iterable of length two, it will define the beginning and end, in seconds, of the period you want to analyze.

+"selected_animals" (optional): An iterable with the identifiers of animals to use in this analysis, default is to use all animals that are defined in the experiment.

 ### Opts for the plotting function, `plot_psth` ###